hashicorp/vagrant/v1/docs/getting-started/provisioning.md

 Alternatively you can run Puppet in client-server mode by enabling the `:puppet_server` provisioner.
 See the [Puppet Server](/v1/docs/provisioners/puppet_server.html) documentation for more details.

-**Note:** The Puppet example above is not quite equivalent to the Chef example, Apache isn't properly configured to serve our `/vagrant` directory.
+**Note:** The Puppet example above is not quite equivalent to the Chef example, Apache isn't properly configured to serve our `/vagrant` directory; instead we have configured puppet to copy the `index.html` file to the default webroot directory.
 The main purpose here is to show you how Puppet provisioning works with Vagrant.
 You can imagine how you would configure Apache further to serve from the `/vagrant` directory.

 ## Running it!